vossstef/VIC20Nano/README.md

 # VIC20Nano
-The VIC20Nano is a port of some [MiSTer](https://mister-devel.github.io/MkDocs_MiSTer/) components of the [ VIC20 FPGA core ](https://en.wikipedia.org/wiki/VIC-20) to the [Tang Nano 20k FPGA board](https://wiki.sipeed.com/nano20k) with a new VHDL top level and HDMI Video and Audio Output.<br><br>
+The VIC20Nano is a port of some [MiST](https://github.com/mist-devel/mist-board/wiki) and [MiSTer](https://mister-devel.github.io/MkDocs_MiSTer/) components of the [ VIC20 FPGA core ](https://en.wikipedia.org/wiki/VIC-20) to the [Tang Nano 20k FPGA board](https://wiki.sipeed.com/nano20k) with a new VHDL top level and HDMI Video and Audio Output.<br><br>
 Original VIC-20 core by MikeJ (Mike Johnson) and T65 WoS (Wolfgang Scherr)<br>
-All HID and [BL616 MCU](https://en.bouffalolab.com/product/?type=detail&id=25) µC firmware by Till Harbaum<br>
+All HID, SDcard and [BL616 MCU](https://en.bouffalolab.com/product/?type=detail&id=25) µC firmware by Till Harbaum<br>
 c1541 by https://github.com/darfpga<br>

 Features: